 6.3 The first question posed at the beginning of this literature review was whether net zero carbon development is technically achievable for the most regular building typologies expected to come forward in the city over the Local Plan period?
 The evidence studies reviewed suggest that this should indeed be achievable for most standard typologies.
 The recommendations of bodies such as LETI for performance targets that net zero buildings should meet - e.g. limits on space heating demand and total energy use, as well as meeting all energy needs through renewables onsite also appear to be achievable.
+Whilst these feasibility studies were prepared before the new UK Net Zero Carbon Buildings Standard emerged, it appears that the performance targets this sets out are generally still achievable in many instances, at least in terms of residential and some more standardised/lower energy demand non residential uses.
 The variety of building types that could come forward in Oxford, particularly in relation to non-residential uses means that policy should however be clear about what needs to happen where a specific development can demonstrate that targets are not feasible.